ayatokura/ai-openscale/cloud-known-wos-issues.md

    - Running `systemctl restart haproxy` to restart the HAProxy load balancer.

-If you are using a different load balancer, other than HAProxy, you may need to adjust timeout values in a similar fashion.
+If you are using a different load balancer, other than HAProxy, you might need to adjust timeout values in a similar fashion.
       {: note}

 - Of the two types of Azure Machine Learning web services, only the `New` type is supported by {{site.data.keyword.aios_short}}.
 The `Classic` type is not supported.